StipeKordic/FreelanceFastAPI/README.md

    ```bash
   python -m venv .venv
 ```
-   and than select that enviroment as your python interpreter
+   and than select that enviroment as your python interpreter.
+You can also do it in settings if you are using PyCharm.

 #### 3. Install requirements
    ```bash